-Substance Current permission Proposed permission Explanation Chromium as a catalyst (Table to Chromium (excluding Safety concerns related to clause 5) chromium VI) chromium VI.
-Methylphenylpolysiloxane as a antifoam agent (in Table to clause 4) Delete permission Insufficient data to undertake a risk assessment.
-Seek submissions on whether it is used and required as an antifoam agent.
-Potassium bromate and sodium bromate For germination control in malting (in the Table to clause 14) to a limit of 0.1 mg/kg Change the maximum permitted level to the limit of determination of bromate Safety concerns related to the use of bromate.
-It is proposed to allow no detectable residues of bromate in the final treated foods.
-Sodium ethoxide and Sodium methoxide as generally permitted processing aids in the Table to clause 3.
+Substance Current permission Amended permission Explanation Sodium ethoxide and Sodium methoxide As generally permitted processing aids in the Table to clause 3.
 Remove them from the Table to clause 3, as generally permitted processing aids.
 Add them into the Table to clause 5, as catalysts, with a maximum permitted limit of 1.0 mg/kg, not GMP, to be comparable to potassium ethoxide They are catalysts, like potassium ethoxide, and should not be listed as generally permitted processing aids.
 The safety assessment indicated no safety concerns for use as catalysts.
-Sodium glucoheptonate permitted in the Table to clause 11, at a maximum permitted level of 1 mg/kg (measured as cyanide).
+Sodium glucoheptonate Permitted in the Table to clause 11, at a maximum permitted level of 1 mg/kg (measured as cyanide).
 Maximum permitted level to be reduced to 0.08 mg/kg (measured as cyanide) Safety concerns related to cyanide.
 The limit to be consistent with the Australian and New Zealand drinking water guidelines.
-Trichloroethylene as a permitted extraction solvent (Table to clause 13), for all foods.
+Trichloroethylene As a permitted extraction solvent (Table to clause 13), for all foods.
 Delete permission for its use as an extraction solvent for all foods.
 Safety concerns related to trichloroethylene.
-Seek submissions on whether it is used as an extraction solvent, and if there are viable alternatives.
-Is there a need for this approval and if so which foods are currently extracted or for which is permission sought?
-Justification for such requests are required.
+Submissions sought on whether it is used as an extraction solvent.
+None received so permission will be removed.
 Urea A permitted microbial nutrient or microbial nutrient adjunct used in the manufacture of any food (in the Table to clause 18).
-It is proposed to exclude permission for alcoholic beverages.
+Permission excluded for alcoholic beverages.
 Delete current permission in the Table to clause 18 and add a new entry into the Table to clause 14, excluding permission for alcoholic beverages.
 Safety concerns related to the formation of ethyl carbamate in alcoholic beverages.